Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 I often find that it takes me a few days to figure out how a new place works.
 Hopefully, these tips will help to make your Terre-de-Haut holiday flow seamlessly.

-Tipping really isn’t a thing on Terre-de-Haut (or on most of Guadeloupe).
-In restaurants, you will most often be expected to pay up at the bar, and if paying by credit card, an option to tip is not even offered.
+Tipping isn’t customary on Terre-de-Haut—or throughout most of Guadeloupe.
+In many restaurants, you’ll be expected to pay at the bar, and if you’re paying by credit card, you likely won’t even be given the option to add a tip.

 DRIVING RULES